-In six sigma and other projects, CTQ plays an important role in creating the purpose of many projects and services that satisfies the customers on the various parameters.
-Six sigma courses for the professionals are going to help in their career which will enable them to enhance in their career growth and prospects.
-During the production and development of any product or a service, two factors affects its growth changes.
-First is CTP (Critical to Process) and second is Critical to Quality.
+In six sigma and other projects, CTQ plays an important role in creating the purpose of many projects and services that satisfies the customers on the various parameters. six sigma courses for the professionals are going to help in their career which will enable them to enhance their career growth and prospects. two factors affect its growth changes During the production development of products or services. first is Critical to Process(CTP) and second is Critical to Quality(CTQ).

 What is CTQ?

-ctp full form is Critical to Process (CTP) are the key components input variables and they are the process parameters which influences other critical approaches and those are CTQ and CTQ full form is Critical to Quality CTD (Critical to delivery) and Critical to Cost (CTC).
+Critical to Process (CTP) are the key components of input variables.
+They are the process parameters that influence other critical approaches and those are CTQ(Critical to Quality) and CTD (Critical to delivery) and Critical to Cost (CTC).

 Below mentioned are the steps to create a CTQ tree: